giggio/docker-image-update-checker/README.md

-# Docker Image Update Checker Action
+# Registry Image Update Checker Action

 [![Test](https://github.com/giggio/docker-image-update-checker/actions/workflows/test.yml/badge.svg)](https://github.com/giggio/docker-image-update-checker/actions/workflows/test.yml)
 [![GitHub release badge](https://badgen.net/github/release/giggio/docker-image-update-checker/stable)](https://github.com/giggio/docker-image-update-checker/releases/latest)
 [![GitHub license badge](https://badgen.net/github/license/giggio/docker-image-update-checker)](https://github.com/giggio/docker-image-update-checker/blob/main/LICENSE)

-Action to check if the base image was updated and your image (published on DockerHub) needs to be rebuilt.
-This action will use Docker's API to compare the base layers of your image with the `base-image`, without the need to pull the images.
+Action to check if the base image was updated and your image (published on DockerHub or other registry) needs to be rebuilt.
+This action will use the registry's API to compare the base layers of your image with the `base-image`, without the need to pull the images.

 ## Inputs